DappDevs/presentations/content/ethereum-history.md

 Ultimately, in a contentious hard-fork off-shooting what is now Ethereum Classic, the Ethereum community reversed The DAO Hack and returned all investor funds.
-This is widely credited as the first real test of the Ethereum community, a test many consider to have been appropiately handled given the circumstances.
+This is widely credited as the first real test of the Ethereum community, a test many consider to have been appropriately handled given the circumstances.
 Since the resolution of The DAO hack, the price of Ethereum has been on the rise, fueling the growth of the overall platform in the global cryptocurrency community.